usharesoft/appcenter-docs/end-user/en/source/pages/apis/using-apis.rst

 	4. Add the software component to an appliance template.
 Note, that this software component can be added to multiple appliance templates.

-To create the software component container, we use the following API resource:
+To create the software component container, use the following API resource:

 .. function:: POST /users/{uid}/mysoftware